AndyDentFree/swiftgooey/Docundoable/README.md

 - pressing the **Default** button on `count` shows the `didSet` print being hit, as expected, as an explicit set of the value occurs.

+### Replace UndoManager entirely
+After commit LATEST _Remove UndoManager entirely and manage ourself_ testing app to prove works as desired.
+- all undo/redo behaviour works as when using UM and it behaved, including redo with a different name from current undo
+- reliably disables/enabled menu items
+- titles are generic "Undo"/"Redo" only when disabled

 [p1]: https://www.touchgram.com/purrticles

 [a1]: https://developer.apple.com/documentation/swiftui/filedocument